DanRektLOL/VCS-Redone/README.md

 And I think that's all, if you think I used a mod of yours, reach out to me at @danrekt on discord, and if any of the authors have a problem with me using their mods, reach out to me and I will take this repository down.

 Works with the SLUS-21590 version of the game.
-Keyboard is not fully supported so dont open an issue related to keyboard support in GTAVCS.PCSX2F.WidescreenFix.ini.
+Keyboard is not fully supported so dont open an issue related to keyboard support.
+It can be enabled in GTAVCS.PCSX2F.WidescreenFix.ini.

 # Installation